 Revision Arm Lift Surgical Procedures

 In cases where there is still excess skin, Dr. Marin can simply perform a second arm lift procedure to remove more excess skin.
-He may even be able to perform the procedure using the same incision line, which may reduce the amount of scarring from the second procedure.
+He may even perform the procedure using the same incision line, which may reduce the amount of scarring from the second procedure.

-In cases of excess scarring from the initial surgical procedure, Dr. Marin may be required to go back in along the same incision line to better anchor the internal sutures to the tissue and muscle, and also remove some of the excess scarrings.
-The incision may also require special taping so as not to pull apart again, which may potentially create even more scarring.
+In cases of excess scarring from the initial surgical procedure, Dr. Marin may be required to go back in along the same incision line to better anchor the internal sutures to the tissue and muscle and remove some of the excess scarrings.
+The incision may also require special taping to pull apart again, which may create even more scarring.

 Patients who have worked hard to get their bodies into shape have every reason to be proud of their accomplishments.
 Contact Marin Aesthetics today to schedule a consultation.